 Table 5-4.
 Monthly precipitation in mm at SKB's stations.
 "001" in the table means originally measured value, "COR" means corrected and approved value by SMHI and "MES" means analysed values from Mesan.
-ALX is the new estimation of the true precipitation and "BUC" means values from a precipitation gauge of the type tipping bucket.
+ALX is the new estimation of the true precipitation.